vsrinivas/fuchsia/development/sdk/layout.md

 # SDK layout

-This document describes the standard layout of a Fuchsia SDK.
+This document describes the standard layout of a Fuchsia SDK archive.

 ```
 $root/
+    meta/                          # metadata about the contents of this archive
+        manifest.json              # describes the elements in the archive
+        schemas/                   # JSON schemas for metadata files
     tools/                         # host tools
+        do_something
+        do_something-meta.json     # metadata about a particular tool
     pkg/                           # arch-independent package contents
         foo/
+            meta.json              # metadata about this element
             include/               # headers
             docs/                  # documentation
-            meta/                  # metadata, e.g. build plan
         bar/
+            meta.json
             include/
             src/                   # sources for a C++ library
             docs/
-            meta/
+    dart/                          # Dart packages
+        foo/
+            meta.json
+            lib/
+    fidl/                          # FIDL libraries
+        fuchsia.some.service/
+            meta.json
+            some_service.fidl
     arch                           # target-independent prebuilts
         x64/
             sysroot/